thesse1/webmethods-api-gateway-staging/README.md

 - CONFIG_import, DEV-INT_import etc.: The API Gateway asset archive (ZIP file) containing the assets imported on CONFIG, DEV-INT etc. These artifacts should be identical with BUILD_export_for_CONFIG, BUILD_export_for_DEV-INT etc.
 - test_results: The results of the Postman tests in junitReport.xml form

 These artifacts will be stored by Azure DevOps for some time.
-They will enable auditing and bugfixing of pipeline builds.
+They will enable auditing and bug fixing of pipeline builds.

 In addition to that, the test results are published into the Azure DevOps test results framework.